buttergrillcorn/growing-wiki/SETUP.md

 Try the new wiki commands:

-- `SPC w f` - Find or create a note (with live preview!)
+- `SPC W f` - Find or create a note (with live preview!)
-- `SPC w s` - Search all notes with ripgrep
+- `SPC W s` - Search all notes with ripgrep
-- `SPC w l` - Insert an ID-based link to a file
+- `SPC W l` - Insert an ID-based link to a file
-- `SPC w h` - Insert an ID-based link to a heading
+- `SPC W h` - Insert an ID-based link to a heading
-- `SPC w b` - Show backlinks to current note
+- `SPC W b` - Show backlinks to current note
-- `SPC w i` - Create an ID for current heading
+- `SPC W i` - Create an ID for current heading
-- `SPC w g` - Go to a note by ID
+- `SPC W g` - Go to a note by ID
-- `SPC w p` - Manually git sync (commit + push)
+- `SPC W p` - Manually git sync (commit + push)
-- `SPC w a` - Toggle auto-sync on save
+- `SPC W a` - Toggle auto-sync on save

 ### 3. Preview Your Site Locally